Kumiko/website/content/page/services.md

 Got an idea for an application but no clue on how to design it?
 Need to scale an existing application?
 We can help you design the architecture for your application.
-No matter if it’s a small application or a large application, we have the experience to make it happen.
+No matter if it's a small application or a large application, we have the experience to make it happen.

 ### Need something else?

-Send us an email describing your problem and we’ll get back to you as quickly as possible!
+Send us an email describing your problem and we'll get back to you as quickly as possible!